Steadying0235/gpu-screen-recorder-fork/README.md

 You can record with desktop portal option (`-w portal`) instead which ignores night light, if you are ok with recording without HDR.
 ## Kdenlive says that the video is not usable for editing because it has variable frame rate
 To fix this you can either record the video in .mkv format or constant frame rate (-fm cfr).
-## Colors look incorrect when recording HDR with hevc_hdr/av1_hdr
+## Colors look incorrect when recording HDR (with hevc_hdr/av1_hdr) or using an ICC profile
-The latest version of KDE Plasma breaks HDR for recording applications.
+The latest version of KDE Plasma breaks HDR and ICC profiles for recording applications.
 Wayland in general doesn't properly support recording HDR yet.
-Use desktop portal option (`-w portal`) for now to turn HDR recording into SDR.
+Use desktop portal option (`-w portal`) for now to turn HDR recording into SDR and to be able to record with correct colors when using an ICC profile.